Filters are important

 Once established standards that govern the flow of information on Facebook passed, were changed with the introduction of the news feed and undermined the existing assumption of the user about it.
 Despite all criticism, “sharing information” is Mark Zuckerberg's greatest concern.

-In the regularly held Facebook conferences for developers, entrepreneurs and innovators, such as the f8 conference, where Zuckerberg talks about changes to the Facebook platform, he has expressed this with the phrase "Information wants to be shared".
+In the regular Facebook conferences for developers, entrepreneurs and innovators, such as the f8 conference, where Zuckerberg talks about changes to the Facebook platform, he expressed this with the phrase “Information wants to be shared”.

-"Sharing is the core of our product.
-Finding people you know, learning about people you do not know, looking for people are saying about topics that interest you can generally only happen when people are open and choose to share.
+“Sharing is at the core of our product.
+Finding people you know, learning about people you don't know, searching for what people are saying about topics that interest you can generally only happen when people are open and choose to share.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!